Strawberry and buttermilk ice cream

 Mix in with the buttermilk, sour cream and salt till well combined.

-Churn in an ice cream maker as per the manufacturer's instructions.
-Or you can freeze in the freezer, mixing the ice cream with a fork every hour till set.
+Churn in an ice cream maker according to the manufacturer's instructions.
+Alternatively, you can freeze it, mixing the ice cream with a fork every hour until set.

 Serve garnished with fresh strawberries if desired.